Aanchal7915/js-hindi/README.md

 # js-hindi
-code wepo for javascript series at chai or code youtube channel
+code repo for javascript series at chai or code youtube channel